Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

 Eventually, let us prove decaying bounds on $\p_t G$ and uniform bounds on $G$.
 We recall that $G=\p_z\bar\theta$ depends only on the variables $t$ and $z$.
-From the evolution equation and one integration by parts we observe
+From the evolution equation and one integration by parts we observe (omitting the factors $1/2\pi$ for clarity)

 so we can write

 The same arguments as above lead to

 Using the $H^6$ estimate, we also have